 Blog in the time of the virus

 We have no choice but to run.
 I’m a danger to everyone including myself.
 700 people in the country have caught it, and they’re probably all around me.
-I catch the bus back to Darlinghurst, and and touch everything- the seat, the rail, the door, the opal machine.
+I catch the bus from NIDA where I teach back to Darlinghurst, and and touch everything- the seat, the rail, the door, the opal machine.
 My face.
 I must not touch my face.
 I’m not sure why I mustn’t touch my face, but that’s what the warnings say.
 Do not touch your face.
 My mouth, yes that makes sense.
 But my face?
 Does that mean they think I’m an untidy eater, brushing my cheek with a huge slice of pizza that then goes into my mouth?
-Anyway, I’ve touched my face.
+Anyway, thinking about this, I’ve touched my face.

 We’re all in danger.
 I’ll infect others if I’ve got it.
 They’ll infect me.
 I’ve always known this day would come, ever since I was young and read John Whyndam’s The Day of the Triffids.
 I always asked – couldn’t they see it coming?
 And if they did, why didn’t they get out?
 That was the message I’ve harboured for years.
 Run.
 All those years, I’ve always promised I’d run if I was something was coming- whatever.
 I didn’t know what.
 Then last night I heard with a nightmare thud of familiarity that the government won’t cancel the Grand Prix race, with 340,000 people squashed near each other, infecting each other.
 Don’t they care?
 Doesn’t he care?
 I heard : run.
 And I watched our Prime Minister refusing to cancel the football games on the weekend, because, like a little boy, he wants to go to the footie.
 I want my footie.
 Doesn’t he care?
 About us?
 He’ll cancel gatherings on Monday, when he’s had his fun.
 When people have infected each other.
 I heard: run.